aandroulakas/eve-ng-azure/README.md

 > For Iterm2 (my favorite terminal in macOS) , "telnet html handler" is not working on macOS Catalina & Big Sur.
 In order to resolve this issue and be able to Telnet directly to the QEMU images please see the following [article](https://gitlab.com/gnachman/iterm2/-/issues/9365).

-In addition, if you receive this message in the Terminal when trying to Telnet to a device
+In addition, if you receive the below message in Terminal while trying to Telnet to a device:
 ```bash
 [Command not found: telnet]